-At the age of about 24, in September 1742, Hans Melchior migrated from Baden, Germany to the American colonies, traveling aboard the Snow Betsy (or the Francis & Elizabeth), embarking in the port city of Rotterdam to Philadelphia.
+At the age of about 24, in September 1742, Hans Melchior again made the voyage, traveling aboard the Snow Betsy (or the Francis & Elizabeth), embarking in the port city of Rotterdam to Philadelphia.

 He was an early settler of Bedminster Township, Bucks County, PA and possibly also Northampton County, PA.
 He was married three times.